9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ## Overview of the GTK+ Stack

-Before diving in to the code, let\'s pause a brief moment and consider the architecture of the system we are going to use.
+Before diving in to the code, let's pause a brief moment and consider the architecture of the system we are going to use.
 First off, we have GTK+.
 GTK+ is a cross-platform GUI-building toolkit, implemented in C.
 It runs on Windows, Mac, Linux, BSDs, and more.
 It is also the toolkit beneath the Gnome desktop environment.

 Next, we have Glade.
-Glade is a user interface designer, which lets you graphically lay out your application\'s windows and dialogs.
+Glade is a user interface designer, which lets you graphically lay out your application's windows and dialogs.
 Glade saves the interface in XML files, which your application will load at runtime.

 The last piece of this puzzle is gtk2hs.
 This is the Haskell binding for